Reviews & Rest

 Balance Before Burnout

 Dealing with Significant Church Issues Covid is the current stress factor for pastors.
-At day 584 and counting, it has brought many pastors to burnout, more than any other event in our lives.
-This [...]
+At day 584 and counting, it has brought many pastors to burnout, more than any other event in our [...]

 4 Ways To Avoid Burnout

 Are you ready to trust—and relax?
-Because to avoid burnout, you need to encourage your church employees to pour back into themselves a little each day – while you reinvest in yourself, too – [...]
+Because to avoid burnout, you need to encourage your church employees to pour back into themselves a little each day – while you reinvest in yourself, [...]

 A Theological Case for Sabbatical Policies